cfkubo/rmq-workshop/k8s/readme.md

-## RabbitMQ workshop is designed to get hands on experience with OSS RabbitMQ on K8s.
+## RabbitMQ workshop is designed to get hands on operational experience with OSS RabbitMQ on K8s.

 ![RabbitMQ Screenshot](../static/rabbitmq-new.png)